 We believe at Grays Convent that if the relationships and values are right, then all else will follow.
-Our Ofsted in November 2017 identified that we "live and breathe our shared vision to empower young women to discover and achieve their potential".
+Our Ofsted in 2023 identified that students here feel "part of a supportive family where relationships are very strong".
 Attendance is very high as girls enjoy coming to school.
 We know that pupils are at their happiest working hard for teachers they like and respect.